Haabee-theArik1/AWS-FINALIZED-PROJECT/README.md

 After launching instances showing successful, i clicking on the instances and click on connect, took me to the site that will help configure my instance by clicking on SSH client.
 ![connect instances](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/Connect%20to%20instances.gif)
 # GITBASH
-To help me run the following command and to install Apache sudo yum update -y, sudo yum install httpd -y, sudo systemctl start httpd, sudo systemctl enable httpd,
-Going to the downloaded keypairs on my download file clicking on it, it shows the git bash terminal command: pastinging the keypairs after copied my ssh examples which contains my keypairs and ec instances and paste it on gitbash, asking do i want to continue YES/NO?
+To help me run the following command and to install Apache Going to the downloaded keypairs on my download file clicking on it, it show the git bash terminal command: pasting the keypairs after copied my ssh examples which contains my keypairs and ec2 instances and paste it on gitbash, asking do i want to continue YES/NO?
 YES.
-It changes from download to "EC2 USERS@ip, after that i run the following commands to install APACHE.
+It changes from download to "EC2 USERS@ip, after that i run the following commands to install APACHE. sudo yum install httpd -y, sudo systemctl start httpd, sudo systemctl enable httpd,
 ![Gitbash2](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/git%20bash%20step%202.gif)
 ![Gitbash3](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/git%20bash%20step%203.gif)
 ![run text 2](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/run%20text%202.gif)